Creating a new NHS England: Health Education England, NHS Digital and NHS England have merged. Learn more.

 The Artificial Intelligence (AI) in Health and Care Award aims to benefit patients by combining the power of artificial intelligence with the expertise of the NHS to improve health and care outcomes.

-The Award has so far committed around £90 million to accelerate the testing and evaluation of technologies most likely to meet the aims set out in the NHS Long Term Plan.
+The Award has committed £123 million to accelerate the testing and evaluation of technologies most likely to meet the aims set out in the NHS Long Term Plan.

 The AI in Health and Care Award is increasing the impact of AI systems in helping to solve both clinical and operational challenges across the NHS, including reducing waiting times, improving early diagnosis and saving staff time.
 It will speed up the most promising technologies through the regulatory process by building an evidence base to demonstrate the effectiveness and safety of artificial intelligence in health and care.